junxit/us-congress-bills-111/bill.md

 ## § 9.
 Wild and scenic river designations, Wasson Creek and Franklin Creek, Oregon

 Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
-1274(a)) is amended by inserting a new paragraphs:
+1274(a)) is amended by inserting the following paragraphs:

-> - **(__)** *Franklin Creek, Oregon*
->   - **(A)** The 4.5-mile segment from the headwaters to the private land boundary in section 8 to be administered by the Secretary of Agriculture as a wild river.
+> - **(__)** *Franklin Creek, Oregon* The 4.5-mile segment from the headwaters to the private land boundary in section 8 to be administered by the Secretary of Agriculture as a wild river.
->   - **(B)** Notwithstanding section 3(b), the lateral boundaries of the wild river area along Franklin Creek shall include an average of not more than 640 acres per mile measured from the ordinary high water mark on both sides of the river.
 > - **(__)** *Wasson Creek, Oregon*
 >   - **(A)** The 4.2-mile segment from the eastern edge of section 17 downstream to the boundary of sections 11 and 12 to be administered by the Secretary of Interior as a wild river.
 >   - **(B)** The 5.9-mile segment downstream from the boundary of sections 11 and 12 to the private land boundary in section 22 to be administered by the Secretary of Agriculture as a wild river.
->   - **(C)** Notwithstanding section 3(b), the lateral boundaries of the wild river area along Wasson Creek shall include an average of not more than 640 acres per mile measured from the ordinary high water mark on both sides of the river.